RookeriesDevelopment/rook-android-sdks-docs/rook-users/README.md

 }
 ```

-### Removing registered users from preferences
+### Removing registered Users from preferences

 This SDK already manages the case were you need to register a different userID (the new userID
 will replace the previous one in preferences).

 If you want to manually remove a userID call `removeUserFromPreferences` and provide the type of
-user you want to remove it will return a boolean indicating if the operation was successful.
+User you want to remove it will return a boolean indicating if the operation was successful.

 ```kotlin
 fun remove() {